Robert Stanley Welchman

 It isn’t until 1908 that the family makes an appearance in the Bath Directory, with Stanley (senior) listed as an insurance agent living at 70 The Triangle (now 'Triangle North') in Oldfield Park.

-Clippings from the Bath Chronicle and Weekly Gazette show Stanley (senior) engaging in local political life from as early as January 1908 and becoming a stalwart of the local Conservative and Unionist group in Twerton, giving papers and convening meetings, as well as travelling as far afield as Frome to attend evening meetings there.
+Clippings from the Bath Chronicle and Weekly Gazette show Stanley (senior) engaging in local political life from as early as January 1908 and becoming a stalwart of the local Conservative and Unionist group in Twerton, presenting papers and convening meetings, as well as travelling as far afield as Frome to attend evening meetings there.

 He also took part in cycle races organised by Bath Cycling Club on the Recreation Ground (1908), representing South Twerton and attended the South Twerton evening school (1909), which seems to have been a part educational / part social institution.